phollenback/Multi-Frontend-Discogs-Helper/README.md

   <li><b><a href="#tech-used">View the technology used here.</a></b></li>
 </ul>

+(the pictures in this markdown are from the NEXT/Tailwind version of the app I created)

 <h5>
   Discogs Helper allows users to search for and manage their collection of vinyl records.
 By leveraging the Discogs API I was able to sync up a user's collection and wantlist according to their account with Discogs.
 Users can add, update, delete, and view records in their collection, which includes details such as title, artist,